The Story of the Crows and the Cobra

 Next morning, the crows flapped their wings excitedly flap-flap! swhoosh! and flew straight towards the royal palace.

-They spotted that the princess, swimming and playing in the royal pond.
+They spotted the princess…splash! splish-splash!…went the water as the princess was swimming and playing in the royal pond.

 Panchatantra tales, the crow and the cobra, the crows and the cobra,moral stories for kids, bedtime stories for kids, stories, panchatantra stories, read aloud, audio books